hapejot/st_vm/README.md

-temporaries|these are local to the method execution and are keept local in a closure t0|the first unnamed temporary, that is automatically allocated "label":|is an address local to the method given in a relative address to the start of the method. mkcont|creates a continuation based on the current closure and the address of a label. param|adds a parameter to the next "send" send|is looking up the apropriate implementation for the method selector and the current reciever and calls it.
+temporaries|these are local to the method execution and are keept local in a closure t0|the first unnamed temporary, that is automatically allocated "label":|is an address local to the method given in a relative address to the start of the method.

+cont|creates a continuation based on the current closure and the address of a label. param|adds a parameter to the next "send" send|is looking up the apropriate implementation for the method selector and the current reciever and calls it. global|... assign|... jump|...